BIRDSgroup/DDI/Application on helminth-diabetes data/Scripts/Main_and_Interaction/README.md

-# Instructions to run "MI_script.R" file
+# Instructions to run "MI_Script.R" file
 ## Preface
 This R file contains the code to reproduce the results from the Main and Interaction analysis.
 The details of the outputs generated from this script are given below.